charlesrosenbauer/Bzo-Compiler/README.md

 * Bzo manages side effects and mutable variables in the same way, by running functions referring to them more or less in the order written (it's actually a bit more complex than that), and running the rest of the code in parallel if possible.

 * Mutable variables are (as mentioned above) handled similarly to Uniqueness types.

-* References are handled somewhat similarly to Rust's pointer borrowing, though somewhat simplified.
-References can be treated like Uniqueness types, when passed as a normal value, but when passed into another reference (let's call it B, and the original A), A is set to null, and ownership of their data is passed to B. If B had ownership of any data, it is destroyed.
-Effects of mutability still apply however, so passing references may or may not apply.
-A references always point to mutable data, though the reference itself may or may not be mutable.

 * Particular side effects are managed by passing mutable "key" variables around.
 They may or may not store information, but yet due to their status as mutable, the compiler enforces a strict order on their execution, preventing race conditions.